Seven Major Chakras

 3. Use a chart (at the top of this page)

-Another method is to use our free Ask Your Pendulum Chakra Pendulum Chart.
-You can either print (again, on a color printer) the chart above, or download it in PDF format for a larger printout - by clicking here.
+Another method is to use our Ask Your Pendulum Chakra Pendulum Chart.
+You can either print out the chart above or download it in PDF format for a larger printout - by clicking here.
+Or you can buy a laminated hard copy of the chart.
 Take the printed chart, lay it flat on a desk or table and hold your pendulum over the area at the center of the chart (where the pointer indicates).
 With a quiet, unbiased mind, ask your pendulum to show you all the chakras that are presently in balance.
 Do not use the table above.
 Instead, read the pendulum as it swings directionally over the various wedges on the chart.
 Give it time.
 If all seven chakras are in balance, the pendulum will swing directionally through each, taking a moment to readjust in between.
 It most likely will not happen in numerical order.
 If only a few chakras are in balance, the pendulum will swing through those and then may stop, or it may return to the first one indicated.